gluckgluckwasserbauch/galaxy-s3mini-secondlife/README.md

 # General information/ FAQ/ Disclaimers:

 ## Why?
-I had an old Galaxy SIII mini lying around in my drawer and didn't want to throw it away, since it's in good condition.
+I had an old Galaxy S III mini lying around in my drawer and didn't want to throw it away, since it's in good condition.
 Even though this device is now over 10 years old, and we have phones more powerful than a dozen of SIII minis today in 2024, it is still useful.
 ...
 At least more useful than on a landfill! 😄